 If, in simplistic terms, the answer to HMRC was employment, the PSC would have to apply PAYE to its earnings from that engagement.
 The key issue, therefore was around determining the ‘IR35 status’ of an engagement.
 Responsibility for the decision and liability for the tax lay with the PSC.

 This changed in April 2017 when responsibility for deciding the IR35 status of the contractor shifted to the end client engager.
-At this time, the changes applied in the public sector only.
+Before April 2021, the changes applied in the public sector only.

 Below are key points that anyone responsible for engaging contractors in the public sector should consider: